Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

 \subsubsection{Computing Socially Optimal PSNE}

 Given an action profile $\bm{x}$, the social welfare (SW) is defined as the sum of all players' utilities:

 A common goal is to seek the PSNE that maximizes social welfare---a \emph{socially optimal} PSNE.
-Although the \textsc{SimpleSort} algorithm (described in the proof of Theorem~\ref{th:existence}) always finds a PSNE, it is not necessarily a socially optimal one.
-Based on the results from the previous section, we show that the socially optimal PSNE can be efficiently computed.
+Although the \textsc{SimpleSort} algorithm (i.e., Algorithm~\ref{algo:simplesort}) always finds a PSNE, it is not necessarily a socially optimal one.
+We show in Theorem~\ref{th:social-opt} that the socially optimal PSNE can be efficiently computed.